sogilis/Blog/README.md

-# 70-lines-of-vuepress-blog-theme
+# Sogilis VuePress Typescrit POC

-A VuePress Blog Theme implemented in around 70 lines.
+A VuePress Blog Theme implemented in some lines

 ## Quick start